opensearch-project/project-website/_posts/2025-05-09-query-insights-live-queries.md

 meta_description: Discover the new Live Queries API in OpenSearch Query Insights 3.0, enabling real-time visibility into currently executing search queries to identify and debug performance issues as they happen.
 ---

 OpenSearch Query Insights has become an important tool for understanding search query performance, offering visibility into how queries execute and consume cluster resources.
-Building on our commitment to help you identify performance bottlenecks and optimize your search operations, we're excited to introduce a powerful new capability in OpenSearch 3.0: **Live Queries**.
+Building on our commitment to help you identify performance bottlenecks and optimize search operations, we're excited to introduce a powerful new capability in OpenSearch 3.0: **live queries**.

-While historical analysis of top N queries helps in understanding trends and past issues, there are times when you need to see exactly what's happening *right now*.
+While historical analysis of top N queries helps you understand trends and past issues, there are times when you need to see exactly what's happening *right now*.
 Is a particular query taking too long?
 Is a sudden surge in resource consumption linked to specific search activity?
-The Live Queries feature provides this immediate insight, allowing you to look into the present state of your cluster's search workload.
+You can gain this immediate insight using live queries.

 ## What are Live Queries?

-**Introduced in OpenSearch 3.0**, the Live Queries API allows you to retrieve a list of search queries that are currently running across your cluster or on specific nodes.
-This feature provides real-time visibility, which is invaluable for:
+Introduced in OpenSearch 3.0, live queries allow you to look into the current state of your cluster's search workload.
+The Live Queries API retrieves a list of search queries that are currently running across your cluster or on specific nodes.
+This capability provides real-time visibility into query behavior, which is especially useful for performing the following tasks:

-*   **Identifying problematic queries:** Quickly spot queries that are running for an unexpectedly long time.
+*   **Identifying problematic queries**: Quickly spot queries that are running for an unexpectedly long time.
-*   **Debugging resource hogs:** Pinpoint searches consuming significant CPU or memory *at this very moment*.
+*   **Debugging resource hogs**: Pinpoint searches consuming significant CPU or memory *at this very moment*.
-*   **Understanding immediate cluster load:** Get a snapshot of current search activity impacting your cluster.
+*   **Understanding immediate cluster load**: Get a snapshot of current search activity impacting your cluster.

-The API returns details for each live query, including its source, search type, the indexes involved, the node ID it's running on, its start time, current latency, and resource usage (on the coordinator node) up to that point.
+The API returns key details for each live query, including its source, search type, the indexes involved, the node ID it's running on, its start time, current latency, and resource usage (on the coordinator node) up to that point.

-## How Live Queries Work
+## How live queries work

-You can access live query information through a simple REST API endpoint:
+You can access live query information using the following REST API endpoint:

 ```json
 GET /_insights/live_queries